RaphDasilva/OOP-school-library/README.md

 # 📖 School Library<a name="about-project"></a>

-**School Library**
-[School Library] is an app that was built with Ruby using OOP principles.
+**School Library**  is an app that was built with Ruby using OOP principles.
 The app allow you to add new students, teachers, books and save records of who borrowed a given book and when..
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>